belgif/ICEGthema-person/resources/examples/registry/README.md

-A `Registry` has many `Transactions`.
-A `Transaction` is a legal event which impacts one or multiple `Properties` of a `Record`. `Transaction` is the level at which business metadata should be added (who?, why?, when?,...).
+A `Registry` keeps track of many `LegalEvents`.
+A `LegalEvent` impacts one or multiple `Properties` of a `Record`. `LegalEvents` are either `LegalRequests` or `LegalOutcomes`.
+A `LegalEvent` may be associated with one or multiple `LegalResources`, which may serve as evidence.

-A `Transaction` encapsulates one or multiple `Statements`. `Statements` either assert a discrete fact concerning a `Record` (`Assertion`) or retract an existing `Assertion` that is no longer valid (`Retraction`).
-A `Statement` takes the form of a entity-attribute-value triplet.
-A `Statement` holds a single `Value` and is confined to a single `Property`.

-The registry operates on an append-only basis.
-Updates to properties are executed through a two-step process: first, the assertion under update is marked as retracted; second, a new assertion is appended.
-A retraction operation follows the same process, but a new assertion is not provided.
+A `Value` associated with a `Property` and `Record` is effective as of a point in time, and may also no longer be effective as of a given point in time.
+In the example, we also provide `created` and `lastModified` timestamps but for now these data points are kept outside the data model.